 > Receive ongoing support to advocate effectively on a child’s behalf.

-> On average, a CASA volunteers are engaged 10-15 hours a month
+> On average, CASA volunteers are engaged 10-15 hours a month

-How Do I Get Started as a CASA?
+How Do I Get Started as a CASA volunteer?

 Not ready to be a volunteer advocate?
 No problem, stay connected by signing up for our newsletter.
-We'll be here when you're ready.
+We'll be here when you are.